 VIRGINIA BEACH, Va.
-(WAVY) — On Friday, officials in Virginia Beach announced their plans for the 2021 remembrance of the May 2019 Virginia Beach Municipal Center shooting that killed 12 and injured multiple others.
+(WAVY) — Officials in Virginia Beach announced their plans for the 2021 remembrance of the May 2019 Virginia Beach Municipal Center shooting that killed 12 and injured multiple others.

 “The events of May 31, 2019 have impacted everyone differently and because of that, individuals are at different points in their healing journey,” said Virginia Beach City Manager Patrick A. Duhaney.
 “Our goal is to continue to meet people where they are on that journey and provide options for them to remember those we lost.”